wikibrikofix/tuya_thermostat_zrd/README.md

 **The author assumes no responsibility if you turn your smart thermostat into a half-witted thermostat by using this project.

 Only the thermostats listed above were checked.
-If you have a different signature, it is better not to pour without checking for a datapoint match.
+If you have a different signature,  it is better not to flash without checking for a datapoint match.

 **Theoretically, the firmware can be adapted for any thermostat with IEEE beginning with**